 If someone who asks for help can’t qualify and are unable to receive a voucher to pay for their gasoline for some reason, then St. Vincent may be able to distribute bus passes or tickets.
 A local Catholic Charity organization may also provide referrals.
 Or if that does not work, then a volunteer from the local church may be able to provide transportation.
-Some St. Vincent De Paul centers and churches may even partner with local car repair shops to offer free auto repairs.
+Some UMC churches may even partner with local car repair shops to offer free auto repairs.

-If you apply for gasoline, then you will need to meet any conditions established by your local church.
+If you apply for gasoline, auto parts or a free car repair, then you will need to meet any conditions established by your local church.
 The exact criteria will vary, but an applicants total household income is always considered.
 An application is usually required, as well a proof of household income and your need for gasoline.
-You will probably need to bring pay stubs and the drivers license or documentation of every household member.
-As indicated, the application process for gasoline vouchers will vary based upon each St. Vincent De Paul center and Catholic Charities.
-Every location will also have their own processes in place.
+Some struggling families, including single parent run homes or the unemployed, may also be given emergency help for repairing their automobile if it is needed for their job.

-The SVDP charity will not just give gasoline to someone who needs help without trying to address the underlying financial emergency they have.
+The SVDP charity will not just give gasoline, or repair a car or truck, to someone who needs help without trying to address the underlying financial emergency they have.
 If a location can’t help you, they will try to refer you to another local church for gas, bus tokens, car repairs, or other assistance.
 Find more on Saint Vincent De Paul financial assistance.

-Catholic Charities also assists individuals regardless of their religion, race, gender, or age.
+Catholic Charities also assists low income individuals regardless of their religion, race, gender, or age.
 As with any organization, the demand for assistance for items like emergency car repairs, transportation, and gasoline for work is very high.
-The churches and parishes that work with this organization tend to be very small and have limited resources.
+The churches that work with this organization tend to be very small and have limited resources.
 So while they may be able to help, if a location can’t, then may have referrals to other local non-profits or suggestions on where to take your automobile for repairs.
 Find resources from Catholic Charities.

 We have extensive information on additional churches, charities and St. Vincent organizations by state and county.
 Find a charity organization near you that may be able to provide free gas or vouchers.
 Get phone numbers and addresses of local assistance programs and charities in your state and county.